 Applicants must submit an online application as outlined in the call for applications.
-The application shall include the Undertaking's name and size, a description of the investment, including its start and end dates, the location of the investment, a list of investment costs and the amount of public funding needed for the investment.
+The application shall include the Undertaking's name and size, a description of the investment, including its start and end dates, the location of the investment, a list of investment costs and the amount of public funding needed for the investment, and whether it is under de minimis or Start-up amongst other requirements.